followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/alignment.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the content alignment within column cells.
+Aligns the content of the column.
 <!--/shortDescription-->

 <!--fullDescription-->
-Default alignment of column content depends on the [type of data]({basewidgetpath}/Configuration/columns/#dataType) represented by this column.
-The following table illustrates default values of alignment for the columns of different data types.
+The default alignment of the content depends on the [type of data]({basewidgetpath}/Configuration/columns/#dataType).

 <div class="simple-table">
 <table>